mdjahidhasan009/JavaScript-Note/class_object_variable/new_keyword.md

 ## `new` with Constructor Function
 When you use the `new` keyword with a constructor function, the following steps are executed:
 * A new empty object `{}` is created.
-* The `this` keyword inside the function refers to the new object.
+* The `this` keyword inside the function refers to the newly created object.
 * Properties and methods are assigned to `this`.
 * The newly created object is returned (unless another object is explicitly returned).
 * Create a new context for the function.